Reducing the impact of debris balls

 We're investing in improvements, including:

-• recycled water schemes to ease pressure on our coastal facilities and reduce pollution, lowering the volume of wastewater that needs to be treated and released into the ocean.
+• Recycled water schemes to ease pressure on our coastal facilities and reduce pollution.
+This will lower the volume of wastewater that needs to be treated and released into the ocean.

 How we'll support councils

-We recognise the financial burden clean-up efforts have placed on local councils, and are committed to supporting them with these costs.
+We recognise the financial burden clean-up efforts have placed on local councils.
+We're committed to support them with these costs.